-Dr. Darlene Yee-Melichar is Professor and Coordinator of the PACE-Gerontology Program at San Francisco State University (SF State) where she also serves as Director of Long-Term Care Administration.
-She is active as a faculty leader for both the SF State and CSU Academic Senates.
+Dr. Darlene Yee-Melichar is a Professor in PACE-Gerontology Program at San Francisco State University (SF State).
+She has been active as a faculty leader for both the SF State and CSU Academic Senates.
 She is the recipient of many awards and honors for her teaching excellence and service contributions to the campus, community and profession.

 Dr. Yee-Melichar has taught at a variety of institutions of higher education including Barnard College, CUNY- New York City Technical College, St. Joseph's College, CUNY- York College, College of New Rochelle, Teachers College- Columbia University, Long Island University, University of Texas Medical Branch- Galveston, and San Francisco State University (SF State).
 She was a laudable recipient of the Distinguished Teaching Award from the Association for Gerontology in Higher Education.